Wyzebb/PlayerViewDistanceController/README.md

 <br/><br/>

 ## **Features**
-- **Saves across restarts**: Each player's view distance saves across restarts.
-- **Join and leave handling**: Automatically restores player view distances when they connect to the server.
-- **Highly configurable**: Control various settings such as default, max, and min view distances, and custom messages.
 - **Per-player control**: Each player has their own view distance, which can be set and saved individually.
 - **Global control**: Easily set the max view distance of all online players.
-- **Commands and permissions**: Easily change view distances via commands or the per-player config, with permissions in place.
+- **Saves data persistently**: Automatically restores player view distances when they connect to the server, even across restarts.
+- **Highly configurable**: Control various settings such as default, max, and min view distances, and custom messages.
+- **Name prefix control**: Allow bedrock players or players with specific prefixes on their names to have custom max view distances.

 <br/>

 ## **Permissions**
 - Base command and set self and other player max view distance: `viewdistance.command`
 - Global view distance permission: `viewdistance.setonline`
+- Global view distance permission: `viewdistance.reload`
 - Both are granted to ops by default

 <br/>